 Derek glances at Taïga’s devastated expression.
 How could she know?

 ‘Nonono.
 I don’t want to hear about it!
 You promised me scary, not… not pedophiliwhatever!’

 ‘Oh, no!
 Not that kind of predator.
 Wait, you’ll be surprised.’

 Relieved, Taïga fiddles a little with the zipper on her jacket.
 ‘Sorry… Please continue, Derek.’

 ‘The guide shivered, and suddenly started contorting himself, horrible gargling noises escaping his twisting mouth.
-The boy watched in horror the guide falling to his knees, his moans transforming into animal growls.
-Hair began to grow from his skin, claws pushed forward from his fingers and when he raised his head, opening his mouth in a terrifying roar, the young boy could see how his teeth were now sharp fangs…’
+The boy watched in horror the guide fall to his knees, his moans transforming into animal growls.’

 ‘Did he run?’
 Taïga whispers.